maxgiraldo/0xfaeda/README.md

 ## Getting Started

-Unfortunately, wasn't able to fully connect the client to engine, i.e. initialize world, seed data, etc, so you'd have to do that manually.
-I was only able to query Torii RPC server for some data.
+**Note: due to time constraints, the client is readonly to Starknet and does not initialize world, seed data, etc, so you have to do that manually via `sozo execute`.**

 ### Client

 To start the client, run:

-`yarn && yarn dev`
+`cd client && yarn && yarn dev`

 ### Engine

+1. `cd engine`
+2. `katana --disable-fee`
+3. (new terminal) `sozo build && sozo migrate --name test`
+4. (new terminal) `torii`
-1. `sozo auth writer BankAccount initiate`
+5. `sozo auth writer BankAccount initiate`
-1. `sozo auth writer BankAccount marketplace`
+6. `sozo auth writer BankAccount marketplace`
-1. `sozo execute initiate_system`
+7. `sozo execute initiate_system`

 #### Create more orders

+Create demand in the market for crops (and soon to be other items).
+You set the price (e.g. 400) and the quantity (e.g. 5).

 `sozo execute create_order --calldata 400,5`

 #### Fill orders

+As a farmer, you can fill orders for crops and get money in your bank account in return.
+In the future, you can use money to buy goods, lend to other players to gain interest, etc.

 `sozo execute fill_order --calldata 1`